Last Updated on October 8, 2022 by Editorial Team

 Conclusion

-Importance of sensory play has been realized in the inclusive model of education.
+The importance of sensory play has been realized in the inclusive model of education.
 Activities that involve this play method are expected to decrease school drop-outs.
-These empower teachers and parents with better intervention approach too.
+These empower teachers and parents with better intervention approaches too.
 However, it takes teamwork and sensible involvement of all agencies to make activities learning-oriented.